OC Transpo: Features

+Ottawa has a relatively extensive rapid transport network compared to other North American cities of its size, and relatively high ridership.
+This was initially seen on the Transitway, a bus rapid transit system where buses travel on dedicated roadways and lanes.
+The Transitway lines that converged onto the city centre created a transportation bottleneck, with buses bunching heavily on city streets, with this in turn constricting the effective capacity and frequency of the entire Transitway network.
+From 2014 until the opening of the Confederation Line in 2019, the core of the central Transitway was decommissioned and converted to light rail, including a downtown rail tunnel to increase the system's capacity, also allowing OC Transpo to reallocate its limited bus fleet to provide service elsewhere.
+The decision to convert the BRT network to rail was chosen due to trains being significantly more cost effective for the capacity needed, and an underground bus tunnel being completely impractical for the scale of service required.

 For a number of years, OC Transpo has carried bicycle racks on some routes as a part of the "Rack & Roll" campaign.
 These racks carry up to two bicycles at the front of the bus and fold up against the bus when not in use.
 As of 2021, all buses in the fleet are equipped with bike racks.
+Cyclists may use the racks at any time of day, provided there is room for the cyclist on board the bus.
 Traditionally, the racks have been available only between April and October, and there has been much debate over continuing the program throughout the year.
-However, cyclists may use the racks at any time of day, provided there is room for the cyclist on board the bus.
 Bicycles can be brought on board O-Train at all times of the year.
+As of 2023, though, a permanent winter pilot has been introduced.

 There are four bus depots located throughout the city.
 The largest and headquarters is located at 1500 St. Laurent Boulevard, with two other smaller but frequently used depots being located at 168 Colonnade Road (Merivale Garage) and the other on Queensview Drive (Pinecrest Garage).
 A major new maintenance depot which opened its doors in 2010 is located on Industrial Avenue.

+Advertising on OC Transpo buses is contracted to Pattison Outdoor Advertising.
+Advertising on bus shelters is contracted to Branded Cities.

 Routes

-OC Transpo has 170 bus routes (as of October 6, 2019) that are grouped both by their number and the colour with which they are represented on system maps and on bus stop flags.
+OC Transpo has 170 bus routes (as of 6 October 2019) that are grouped both by their number and the colour with which they are represented on system maps and on bus stop flags.

+A major route overhaul and changes to the network occurred in the April 2025, following opening of lines 2 and 4.
+Most existing routes saw changes, with some routes being taken out completely while others where renumbered.
+Many new routes were also added.